 Figure 9-1002u—Presence Bitmap subfield of the Reconfiguration Multi-Link element format

 The MLD MAC Address Present subfield is set to 1 if the MLD MAC Address field is present in the Common Info field.
-Otherwise, the subfield is set to 0.
+Otherwise, the subfield is set to 0.The MLD Capabilities and Operations Present subfield is set to 1 if the MLD Capabilities and Operations subfield is present in the Common Info field.
+Otherwise, the MLD Capabilities and Operations Present subfield is set to 0.

 The format of the Common Info field of the Reconfiguration Multi-Link element is defined in Figure 9- 1002v (Common Info field of the Reconfiguration Multi-Link element format (#13478)).